jonnonz1/nz-statute-book/acts/public/2005/public-records-act-2005.md

   (d) National Archives:
   (e) Te Whare Tohu Tuhituhinga o Aotearoa:
   (f) another name that so resembles the names in any of paragraphs (a) to (e) as to be likely to mislead a person.
-(2) No person other than Archives New Zealand may, either alone or with another person, trade or carry on business or exercise the functions for which it was formed—
+(2) No person other than the department may, either alone or with another person, trade or carry on business or exercise the functions for which it was formed—
   (a) under a name specified in subsection (1); or
   (b) under a name that so resembles a name specified in that subsection as to be likely to mislead a person.